 This code covers a number of situations but does not cover all eventualities.
 Where it is necessary to refer to a specific School policy, this will be noted.

-Furthermore, the document produced by the Safer Recruitment Consortium - Guidance on Safer Working Practice is universally regarded as a best practice guide to work alongside local policies.
-(This Guidance should be read in conjuction with the Covid 19 addendum)
+Furthermore, the document produced by the Safer Recruitment Consortium - Guidance on Safer Working Practice is universally regarded as a best practice guide to work alongside local policies.)

 4.1 Dress and Appearance

-All employees should dress in a manner that is appropriate for their role, individuals they work with and work they undertake.
+All employees should dress in a manner that is appropriate for their role, individuals they work with and work they undertake, including online and virtual teaching.

 Clothing and appearance should not: